-The transition to electric vehicles (EVs) brings a sea change in how battery makers, automotive manufacturers, governments, and sector professionals view the future of transportation.
-Often, the speed and scale of technological advancement outpaces the industry, and raises more questions than answers, in particular for governments and policymakers around the world.
+The transition to electric vehicles (EVs) is bringing a sea of change in how battery makers, automotive manufacturers, governments, and sector professionals view the future of transportation.
+Often, the speed and scale of technological advancement outpaces the industry, and raises more questions than answers.

 Environmental impact of electric car batteries